Luk-kar/Home-Market-Harvester/README.md

 - `model`: Includes the machine learning models developed and trained on the housing data.
 - `notebooks`: Jupyter notebooks for exploratory data analysis, data cleaning, and model-building stages.
 - `pipeline`: Core components of the data pipeline, including scraping, cleaning, model development, and visualization scripts.
+- `.env`: Environment configuration file, detailing essential variables for project setup, such as API keys, file paths, and server configurations.
+This file is crucial for ensuring that the pipeline runs smoothly in different environments.

   - `components`: Contains utilities and helper functions that support the pipeline operations.
   - `config`: Organizes all configuration files necessary to control various aspects of the pipeline.
 Like: `a_scraping.py`, `d_data_visualizing.py`, and `run_pipeline.conf`.